flojoy-ai/docs/docs/instruments-database/Function Generators/Keysight-33210A/Keysight-33210A.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-To connect to a Keysight 33210A Function Generator using Qcodes, you can use the following Python script:
+To connect to a Keysight (Agilent) 33210A Function Generator using Qcodes, you can use the following Python script:

 ```python
 from qcodes.instrument_drivers.Keysight.Keysight_33XXX import WaveformGenerator_33XXX